FlavioEuflausinoTMKT/risk_system/readme.txt

 Question 2:
-To insert PEP in my system, I create a new property in RiskCategory named "PEP", in Entities, I add IsPoliticallyExposed, in Rules, I create the PEPTradeRule Class, who contains the function IsApplicable that checks and returns if the property IsPoliticallyExposed == true If positive, return the category PEP to class.
+To insert PEP in my system, I create a new property in RiskCategory named "PEP", in Entities, I added IsPoliticallyExposed, in Rules, I created the PEPTradeRule Class, that contains the function IsApplicable that checks and returns if the property IsPoliticallyExposed == true If positive, return the category PEP to class.
 In program.cs, I only add the input of the property.

 To test PEP: